westpoint-robotics/EE487/Lab6_Urg_Laser_Instructions/README.md

 # urg_node

-This set of instructions will help you install and test the Hokuyo 'urg_node' ROS package.
+This set of instructions will help you install and test the Hokuyo urg_node ROS package.
+Details about the package can be found [here](http://wiki.ros.org/urg_node).

 ### Install the driver (ROS Package) for publishing the laser scan data.